THaselhoff/Complex-networks-for-analyzing-the-urban-acoustic-environment/README.md

 :arrow_forward: **Appendix C1.py** -> Code used for analyses in Haselhoff et al. 2023.
 The data in this study is available on request from the corresponding author.
 The data is not publicly available due to potential privacy issues.

-:arrow_forward: **Appendix C2.py** -> Refurbished code and functions to apply Frequency Correlation Matrices based Complex Networks for data from the urban acoustic environment (with demo on test_data.csv).
+:arrow_forward: **Appendix C2.py** -> Refurbished code and functions to apply Frequency Correlation Matrices based Complex Networks for sound data from the (urban) acoustic environment (including a demo on test_data.csv).
+The demo includes additional network measures (assortativity, average shortest path length, link Density & modularity) from the NetworkX library (Aric et al., 2008) as well as a visualization for greedy communities.

-:clipboard:	 **test_data.csv** -> Example Dataset of normalized and de-noised frequency spectra (s.
-Haselhoff et al. 2023: 2.1 & 3.1) for one day of recordings from one recording device.
-Use this for a straight forward application for functions in Appendix C.
+:clipboard:	 **test_data.csv** -> Example Dataset of normalized and de-noised power spectra (s.
+Haselhoff et al. 2023: 2.1 & 3.1) for recordings of one day from one recording device.
+Use this for a straight forward application for the demo in Appendix C2.

 ## Abstract